Polarized superspecial simple abelian surfaces with real Weil numbers: Introduction

-Throughout this paper, terms such as ``isomorphism, endomorphism, isogeny, polarization'' are reserved for those defined over the base field $\Fq$ unless specified otherwise.
-Hence we will drop the subscript $\F_q$ from $\End_{\F_q}(X_\pi)$ and simply write $\End(X_\pi)$ if the base field $\F_q$ is clear from the context.
-It is well-known \cite[4.1]{Zarhin:finiteness-AV-1977} that for each fixed $g\geq 1$, there are only finitely many $g$-dimensional abelian varieties over $\F_q$ up to isomorphism.
+It is well known \cite[4.1]{Zarhin:finiteness-AV-1977} that for each fixed $g\geq 1$, there are only finitely many $g$-dimensional abelian varieties over $\F_q$ up to isomorphism.
 Let $\Isog(\pi)$ be the finite set of $\F_q$-isomorphism classes of simple abelian varieties in the isogeny class corresponding to $\pi$.
 Similarly, let $\ppav(\pi)$ be the finite set of isomorphism classes of principally polarized abelian varieties $(X, \lambda)/\F_q$ with $X/\F_q$ in the simple isogeny class corresponding to $\pi$.
-The finiteness of $\ppav(\pi)$ is again well-known and follows from \cite[Appendix I, Lemma~1]{mumford:av} (see also~\cite{Lipnowski-Tsimerman}).
-Therefore, it is natural to ask: \begin{que} What are the cardinalities $\abs{\Isog(\pi)}$ and $\abs{\ppav(\pi)}$? \end{que}
+The finiteness of $\ppav(\pi)$ is again well known and follows from \cite[Appendix I, Lemma~1]{mumford:av} (see also~\cite{Lipnowski-Tsimerman}).
+Therefore, it is natural to ask: \begin{que} What are the cardinalities of $\Isog(\pi)$ and $\ppav(\pi)$? \end{que}

 In contrast to the algebraically closed base field case \cite[\S23, Corollary~1]{mumford:av}, the set $\ppav(\pi)$ could be empty.
 Consequently, an $\Fq$-isogeny class $\calI$ of abelian varieties is said to be {\it principally polarizable} if there exists an abelian variety $X\in\calI$ that admits a principal polarization over $\Fq$.
 The question whether a given $\Fq$-isogeny class $\calI$ is principally polarizable has been investigated by E.~Howe in a series of papers (see \cite{Howe-Maisner-et-al2008} for the precise references).
 Howe, Maisner, Nart and Ritzenthaler \cite[Theorem 1]{Howe-Maisner-et-al2008} determined all isogeny classes of abelian surfaces that are not principally polarizable.
 Based on the works of R\"uck~\cite{Ruck1990}, Maisner-Nart~\cite{maisner-nart}, and the aforementioned result, Howe, Nart and Ritzenthaler~\cite{Howe-Maisner-et-al2008} gave a complete solution to the problem of characterizing the isogeny classes of abelian surfaces over finite fields containing a Jacobian.